 Wednesday: This is the day to really up the challenge level in preparation for the overnight!
 Campers will practice more advanced climbing techniques, and also learn how to spot and boulder.

 Thursday/Friday (Overnight): The Overnight!
-Climbers will hike along the Potomac to Great Falls Park in Virginia, and set up an array of climbs and rappels.
-Great Falls has an amazing variety of climbs, so it’s a great place to really use all of the skills campers have learned during the week.
+Climbers will paddle to Offutt Island and climb out of our boat to climb the cliffs.
+The Great Falls area has an amazing variety of climbs, so it’s a great place to really use all of the skills campers have learned during the week.
+We may climb any of the numerous locations available via a short hike or paddle.
 There’s also the chance to participate in climb relays, or blindfolded climb challenges!
 The day ends with a campfire and smores at beautiful campsite along the Potomac River.
 On Friday, campers will continue to climb on campus, or at Great Falls, and of course practice for the end of the week song contest!

-Calleva Virginia campus, Carderock, Great Falls park VA, Elizabeth Furnace
+Locations: Calleva Virginia campus, Carderock, Great Falls park VA, Offutt Island.

 Monday: Introduction to Base Camp and Shelter Building – Campers will hike down to the Camper vs. Wild base camp and start learning about shelter building skills.
 They’ll learn different ways to frame, reinforce, and water proof simple wilderness shelters.
 They’ll then have the opportunity to build their own using the skills they learned!